Norky101/CRYPTOCURRENCY-TRADING-BOT-WITH-GUI/READme.md

 ***What does it do?***

 This program utilizes the Coinbase Pro Sandbox API to autonomously execute a selection of functions, such as: placing a market buy order, a sell order, checking the 24-hour price percentage change, and more.

-This is made even easier by allowing the user to control these functions from an attractive and functional Graphical User Interface (GUI).
+This has made trading even easier by allowing the user to control these functions from an attractive and functional Graphical User Interface (GUI).
 In addition, this hands-off investing approach allows a user to limit their emotions when investing and spend more time doing other activities.

-Directly put, this program makes trading stress-free and more time efficient.
+Directly put, this program makes trading stress-free and more time efficient!

 ***Tech used***